Mapping Settings

 Mapping type

 Mapping type is how you load and combine data from multiple sources.
 For example, you can populate an employee object in Visier with data that is stored in one or more files.
+These types are specific to subject and overlay analytic objects and do not exist for events.

 Regular

 Choose a regular mapping type when loading primary data that you consider to be the source of truth for a selected target.
 Regular mapping types create and remove objects in Visier based on the records that exist in the selected data source.
+When creating a mapping, regular is the default data type.

 Example: Let's say you want to load employee data and you have a file that you consider to be the source of truth for whether an employee currently exists or does not exist in your organization.
 You can create a regular mapping to ensure employees are added or removed based on the records that exist in your employee data file.
 Your employee data file may look like: